MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 Before you can manage all of Microsoft 365 from a single instance of Windows PowerShell, consider the following prerequisites:

-- The Microsoft 365 work or school account that you use for these procedures needs to be a member of an Microsoft 365 admin role.
+- The Microsoft 365 work or school account that you use for these procedures needs to be a member of a Microsoft 365 admin role.
 For more information, see [About admin roles](https://docs.microsoft.com/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).
 This a requirement for PowerShell for Microsoft 365, not necessarily for all other Microsoft 365 services.

 - You can use the following 64-bit versions of Windows: